 In case you haven't experienced a mammogram in the US (where we are a bit more

 Fast forward to England, where the experience was in a far less fancy hospital setting but had the benefit of being fully comprehensible at all times -which was very helpful because I was able to be 100% sure I understood what was going on when I discovered there were no gowns.
-I was simply ushered into a room (wearing my clothes) with the radiologist (a very pleasant lady whom I got to know in ensuing years) and - after she'd asked a few health history questions -indicated that I should 'nip my jumper and bra off' and she'd get down to business.
-No gowns and no wasted time.
+I was simply ushered into a room (wearing my clothes) with the radiologist (a very pleasant lady whom I got to know in ensuing years) and - after she'd asked a few health history questions -indicated that I should 'nip my jumper and bra off' right then and there and she'd get down to business.
+No gowns, no, "I'll step out whilst you're changing and come back later so this whole thing takes much longer than necessary" and no wasted time.
 During the 4 years I lived in England, I got quite efficient at it.

 So, upon moving to Germany - in the heart of a culture where a very relaxed European attitude towards nudity prevails (naked saunas and spas, topless swimming pools, etc), I anticipated an equally relaxed attitude to providing gowns for what was, after all, not such a Big Deal.
 In fact, before I left for my appointment, I joked with MrO that I wouldn't be completely surprised to find myself sitting around in the waiting room with a bunch of other topless women awaiting my turn.
 Hahaha.

 (No, that didn't happen, but the important thing was that I was fully open to the possibility.
 See how exposure to different cultures broadens your mind?)

 After presenting myself and my credentials at reception, I sat down in the waiting area (not a gown in sight), watching alertly, wondering how it was going to work in Germany and trying to remind myself that this was an Interesting Cultural Experience.
 Note: These 'interesting cultural experiences' are almost always more fun to read about than they are to actually have.
 But I digress.